KunYi/Simple-UEFI-Bootloader/README.md

     2b.
 Open Compile.sh in an editor of your choice (nano, gedit, vim, etc.) and set the GCC_FOLDER_NAME variable at the top to be the part before "bin" (e.g. /usr or /usr/local, without the last slash).
 Do the same thing for BINUTILS_FOLDER_NAME, except use the output of "which ld" to get the directory path preceding "bin" instead.

     2c.
-Now set the terminal to the Simple-UEFI-Bootloader folder and run Compile.sh, which should work and output BOOTX64.EFI in the Backend folder.
-That's it!
+Now set the terminal to the Simple-UEFI-Bootloader folder and run "./Compile.sh", which should work and output BOOTX64.EFI in the Backend folder. *That's it!*

 3. Looks like we need to build GCC & Binutils.
 Navigate to the "Backend" folder in terminal and do "git clone git://gcc.gnu.org/git/gcc.git" there.
 This will download a copy of GCC 8.0.0, which is what I have been using (need this version for the Simple-Kernel).
 If that git link ever changes, you'll need to find wherever the official GCC git repository ran off to.